Membrane Water Treatment Plant project

-The Fargo Water Treatment Plant (WTP) is currently in the final design stages of an expansion to add membrane treatment technology and increase the overall WTP capacity from 30 million gallons per day (MGD) to 45 MGD.
+The Fargo Water Treatment Plant (WTP) is currently being expanded to add membrane treatment technology and increase the overall WTP capacity from 30 million gallons per day (MGD) to 45 MGD.
 The improvements are being pursued due to water quality and quantity issues that include the following:

 - Devils Lake discharges (Sheyenne River sulfate and bromide concentrations)